MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 # G-Suite Setup<br/>

-To get started you first need to create a new SAML app in G-suit.
-You may require G-Suite admin access to perform this action:<br/>
+To get started you first need to create a new SAML app in G-suite.
+You may require admin access to perform this action:<br/>

 Login to https://admin.google.com/ and click on the three lines to open the menu<br/>